umangb-09/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ```

 For example:
-`--engine {ORT_CUDA,ORT_TRT,TRT}` can be used to choose different backend engines including CUDA or TensorRT execution provider of ONNX Runtime, or TensorRT.
+`--engine {ORT_CUDA,ORT_TRT,TRT, ORT_NVTENSORRTRTX}` can be used to choose different backend engines including CUDA or TensorRT execution provider of ONNX Runtime, or TensorRT.
 `--work-dir WORK_DIR` can be used to load or save models under the given directory.
 You can download the [optimized ONNX models of Stable Diffusion XL 1.0](https://huggingface.co/tlwu/stable-diffusion-xl-1.0-onnxruntime#usage-example) to save time in running the XL demo.

 #### Generate an image guided by a text prompt